Ecuador: Presidential candidate shot dead at campaign event – DW – 08/10/2023

 He said he would host an urgent meeting with top security officials.

-Ecuador's former Vice President Otto Sonnenholzner said "we demand that you do something" at a press conference after the shooting.
+Ecuador's former Vice President Otto Sonnenholzner — a candidate himself — said, "we demand that you do something" at a press conference after the shooting.

-"We are dying, drowning in a sea of tears and we do not deserve to live line this," he said.
+"We are dying, drowning in a sea of tears, and we do not deserve to live like this," he said.

 Who was Fernando Villavicencio?

-Villavicencio, 59, was a former journalist who held a seat in Ecuador's parliament for six years.
+Villavicencio, 59, was a former union member at state oil company Petroecuador and later worked as a journalist who denounced alleged millions in oil contract losses.

+He was elected to Ecuador's National Assembly in 2017 and remained in parliament until May 2023.

-He was one of eight candidates at the upcoming election and was supported by the Build Ecuador Movement.
+Villavicencio was one of eight candidates in the upcoming election and was supported by the Build Ecuador Movement.

-Zuquilanda said Villavicencio had received death threats in recent weeks, and he traveled with police protection.
+Zuquilanda said Villavicencio had received death threats in recent weeks, and he traveled with police protection amid the country's gang violence epidemic.

 Villavicencio was married and is survived by five children.